preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/info-screen-settings/index.rst

 + **Title**: Add a title to display for viedoe (mandatory).
 + **Video**: Click the icon in this field to start Media Picker to select the video.

-For more information on how to use Media Picker, see this page: :doc:`Media Picker </general-assets/media-picker/index>`
+For more information on how to use Media Picker, see :doc:`Media Picker </general-assets/media-picker/index>`